iPhone Flip release date expectations, price estimates, upgrades

 iPhone Flip display

 If Apple really does manage to get rid of the crease on the larger foldable model, there's a good chance that same smooth-screen tech will make its way to the iPhone Flip too.
+Rumor has it the crease may not be eliminated on the 'iPhone Fold', as that would've made the model too expensive.
+But it's too early to be certain about the flip-style iPhone.

 Over the last few years, rumors have been contradictory on which display maker may supply the display for the foldable iPhone.
-Rumor has it Cupertino has been talking with both LG and Samsung for foldable displays, but it is not clear which one Apple has chosen just yet.
+Rumor has it Cupertino has been speaking with both LG and Samsung for foldable displays, but it is not clear which one Apple has chosen just yet.

+As for display sizes, everything is under wraps at the moment.
 Competing devices with the clamshell form factor may give you an idea (somewhat) of what display sizes you can imagine for Apple's take:

 • Galaxy Z Flip 6: 6.7-inch folding display, 3.4-inch cover display